 passage picking the mites from the tufts of the Sea Ivory on 'hairy walls'.

 Papay's habitats include an inch-tall 'forest' of Creeping Willow on North Hill!
 Mushrooms such as brittle-gills, poison pies and milkcaps come up around the willows,

 in celebration of their symbiotic relationship.
 More fungal interest is offered by stunning waxcaps and bizarre earthtongues.

 Each evening you'll have a choice of opportunities.
-There's always a place for time to yourself, but we also offer talks on fieldcraft tips and insights into
+There's always a place for time to yourself, but we also offer talks on fieldcraft tips and identification insights,

 Price: £495 per person. £50 Single Supplement.For further information and booking please ring 01857 644215, email - email@example.com or contact Papay Wildlife Club through Facebook.

 Papay Wildlife Club is run by Papay Development Trust (SC029585), the island's community development charity.